ArhanAnsari/studysphereai/BUILD_SUMMARY.md

-# 🎉 StudyGenius - Complete Build Summary
+# 🎉 StudySphere AI - Complete Build Summary

 ## ✅ **YOUR APP IS READY AND RUNNING!**